JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-11-22-Compojure-Address-Book-Part-4.markdown

 At this point we have an address book that will allow us to add new contacts.
 However, we are not persisting our new additions.
 It's time to change that.
 You will need to have [Postgres](http://www.postgresql.org/) installed.
-If you are using a Mac, [postgresapp](http://postgresapp.com/) is a very simple way of installing.
+If you are using a Mac, [postgresapp](http://postgresapp.com/) is a very simple way to get up and running.
 If you are on another OS you will need to follow the install instructions from the Postgres website.

 Once you have Postgres installed and running we are going to create a test user